Redesigning the I lOVE NY logo

-OF AN ICON.
+THE EVOLUTION OF AN ICON

 According to Mr. Carson “In my version, the type is the star.
-The way the type is stacked is offers a slight hint of the city’s tall buildings.
+The way the type is stacked is offered a slight hint of the city’s tall buildings.
 New York is all about what you see, thus the “eye”.
-People really “love” ny.
+People really “love” NY.
 Love is everywhere in the city”.
 While the original logo will always be around”, Mr. Carson added, “these official new versions speak to a modern New York, each one of the new versions along with the original represents something unique about New York.
-The way I see it, this city is all about choices, and now you have three.”
+The way I see it, this city is all about choices, and now you have three.

 A WINDOW INTO NEW YORK’S HEART